Director: Libby Claerbout

 The following education abroad options are available to MSU students:

 Affiliate programs are third-party study abroad providers that have been thoroughly researched and pre-approved by the MSU International Advisory Committee.
 MSU affiliate programs have been chosen specifically for the quality and credibility of their academic offerings, affordability, and the level of service provided to participants.
 Students can choose from a wide array of locations, program lengths and fields of study through MSU affiliate providers.
 Current MSU affiliate programs are: ISA (International Studies Abroad) and Semester at Sea and the Florence School of Fine Arts.

 Faculty-led Study Tours

 Study tours are a great way for Minot State students to experience the world.
-Travel is organized by an MSU professor who relates course objectives with local culture, customs, famous sites, and history.
+Travel is organized by an MSU instructor who relates course objectives with local culture, customs, famous sites, and history.
 These programs also give students a chance to develop deep relationships with others in their academic field.
 Study tour programs vary from year to year and course credit offered will differ depending on the nature of the program and the faculty member leading the program.

 Exchange Programs with Partner Institutions